Anatomy of a coalition

 price-feed.eur | see organism sizing | see organism sizing | committee + publishers |

-atlas (module) | 3 members | O(citizens × card size) | committee + coalition op |
+atlas (module) | 3 members | O(members × card size) | committee + coalition op |

 almanac (module) | 3–5 members | O(1) per tick | committee only |

-intents confluence | 3–7 TDX members | O(intents × lattices) | committee + each lattice |
+intents composite | 3–7 TDX members | O(intents × lattices) | committee + each lattice |

-ledger confluence | 3–5 members | O(refunds) | committee + each lattice |
+ledger composite | 3–5 members | O(refunds) | committee + each lattice |

 What this chapter deliberately does not cover

-- Per-confluence wire formats.
+- Per-organism wire formats.
 Same.

 - Chain-specific nuance inside a lattice.
 The builder book covers this; coalitions do not touch it.